FionaGachuuri/Book_store/README.md

 Stores personal information about authors who have written the books.

 **Primary Key:**
-author_id – uniquely identifies each author.
+author_id –it uniquely identifies each author.

 **Relationships:**
 Connected to book_author table which links authors to books.